 If you are concerned that your former spouse or partner has interfered with your parent-child relationship, there are three important steps to take:

-- First and foremost, contact an Ontario family law lawyer to initiate court proceedings.
+- First and foremost, contact a lawyer to initiate court proceedings.
 As noted in the above cases, the judiciary values all beneficial parent-child relationships and will take measures in an attempt to undo any alienation.